The-European-Avengers/BigDataProject/Guides/Hive.md

-# Guide to set up Hive on Kubernetes

 This guide walks you through deploying Hive on Kubernetes with an embedded PostgreSQL metastore and loading CSV data into HDFS.